 - The researchers recommend that the Government should lift the ban on exports of agricultural produce and encourage competition between its Mano River Union neighbours – Liberia and Guinea.

-Informal Cross Border Trade (ICBT) has become a topical issue in Africa, and in particular the Mano River Union (MRU) due to its broader impact on the economies of these countries.
-Whilst ICBT may provide short-term solutions to poor households, in the long run it can seriously challenge the economic development of African countries.
-ICBT creates unfair competition vis-à-vis formal traders, reduces the incentives to invest in the formal economy, and lowers business opportunities in regional and global markets, which diminishes the prospects for private sector and overall economic development in Sub-Saharan Africa, especially between the MRU.
-This form of trade lowers the efficiency of measures put in place to ensure health, safety, and environmental protection.
-Agricultural commodities which are often traded informally, for example, escape sanitary and phytosanitary controls meant to ensure adequate food safety at home and avoid proliferation of diseases across borders.
-Also, informal trade erodes government revenues and finally, such practices lead to unreliable external trade statistics which might hinder the formulation of appropriate trade and macroeconomic policies.
+Informal cross-border trade (ICBT) is increasingly coming into the purview of Sierra Leone and its neighbours (Liberia and Guinea) in the Manu River Union (MRU).
+While ICBT may provide short-term solutions to poor households, in the long run, its prevalence challenges the long-term economic development of African countries.
+ICBT can lower the efficiency of measures put in place to ensure health, safety, and environmental protection.
+Agricultural commodities which are often traded informally, for example, escape sanitary controls meant to ensure adequate food safety at home and avoid proliferation of diseases across borders.
+Also, informal trade erodes government revenues, and such practices lead to unreliable external trade statistics which might hinder the formulation of appropriate trade and macroeconomic policies